YawHB/Supeo_frontend/README.md

     docker compose up

-## How to run the application

-  ### Running the frontend

-  In the frontend directory:
-    npm run dev

-  The application will be running at http://localhost:5173.

-  ### Running the backend

-  In the backend directory:

-## First-time startup
-    docker compose up --build
-## Subsequent startups
-    docker compose up
-The API server will be available at http://localhost:4000.
+  The server will be available at http://localhost:4000.